phuchduong/mtg_toolkit/inventory.md

 Springleaf Drum | 0
 Staff of Nin | 0
 Staff of the Death Magus | 4
+Staff of the Flame Magus | 4
+Staff of the Mind Magus (f) | 1
-Staff of the Mind Magus | 4
+Staff of the Mind Magus | 3
 Staff of the Sun Magus | 4
 Sun Droplet | 1
 Surveyor's Scope | 3